Nacnano/sds-final-project/README.md

 ## 📝 Description

-**สาย.mu** (sai.mu) is a comprehensive digital platform that aggregates blessings and prayers from Thailand's premier shrines and temples.
-Built with a modern microservices architecture, it enables both locals and tourists to discover spiritual locations, make wishes, share blessing techniques, and connect with Thailand's rich cultural and religious heritage—all from the convenience of a web or mobile interface.
+**สาย.mu** (sai.mu) is a digital platform for discovering Thailand's sacred shrines and temples.
+Built with a modern microservices architecture, it enables both locals and tourists to explore spiritual locations and connect with Thailand's rich cultural and religious heritage.

 The platform provides:

 - 🗺️ **Location-based shrine discovery** with GPS integration
-- 🙏 **Digital wish-making system** with privacy controls
-- 📚 **Blessing technique sharing** and community knowledge
+- 📍 **Comprehensive shrine information** with descriptions and locations
+- 🌐 **Interactive map interface** powered by Google Maps
-- ⭐ **Ratings and reviews** for shrines and temples
+- 🏛️ **Cultural and historical context** for each shrine
-- 🔐 **Secure authentication** with Google OAuth support
-- 🌐 **Multilingual support** (Thai/English)

 ---

 ## 🎯 Problem Statement

-In Thailand, shrines and temples are important cultural and spiritual centers where people go to pray, make wishes, or donate to good causes.
+In Thailand, shrines and temples are important cultural and spiritual centers.
 However, several challenges exist:

 1. **Information Fragmentation**: Shrine and temple information is scattered across various sources, making it difficult to find accurate details.
-2. **Outdated Data**: Many online resources contain outdated information about locations, opening hours, and rituals.
+2. **Outdated Data**: Many online resources contain outdated information about locations and descriptions.
 3. **Accessibility**: Both locals and tourists struggle to locate nearby shrines or understand their cultural significance.
 4. **Language Barriers**: Limited multilingual resources make it challenging for international visitors.
-5. **Ritual Guidance**: Lack of clear instructions on how to properly perform rituals and make wishes.

-**สาย.mu** solves these problems by creating a centralized, up-to-date platform that provides:
+**สาย.mu** solves these problems by creating a centralized platform that provides:

 - Accurate shrine locations with Google Maps integration
 - Historical background and cultural significance
-- Step-by-step ritual instructions
-- Community-driven content (wishes, techniques, reviews)
-- Admin portal for shrine owners to manage their listings
+- Location-based discovery to find nearby shrines
+- Easy-to-use web interface for exploring Thailand's sacred sites

 ---

 ## 👥 Target Customers

 1. **Thai Locals** 🇹🇭
-   - Seeking nearby shrines for wish-making
+   - Seeking nearby shrines to visit
    - Wanting to explore new spiritual locations
-   - Interested in sharing blessing techniques
+   - Learning about cultural heritage sites

 2. **Tourists** ✈️
    - Domestic and international visitors
    - Exploring Thailand's cultural landmarks
-   - Learning about religious practices

-3. **Shrine/Temple Administrators** 🏛️
-   - Seeking visibility for their locations
-   - Managing shrine information and events
-   - Posting announcements and updates
+   - Discovering sacred sites during travels

-4. **Cultural Researchers** 📚
+3. **Cultural Researchers** 📚
-   - Studying religious practices in Thailand
+   - Studying religious sites in Thailand
-   - Analyzing wish patterns and trends
-   - Documenting traditional techniques
+   - Documenting temple and shrine locations
+   - Understanding geographical distribution of sacred sites

 ---

 ## 💡 Key Use Cases

-### Use Case 1: Making a Wish 🙏
+### Use Case 1: Browse Shrines 🏛️

-**Scenario**: A user wants to make a wish at "ศาลพระพรหม เอราวัณ" (Erawan Shrine)
+**Scenario**: A user wants to explore shrines in Bangkok

 **Flow**:

-1. User logs in with email/password or Google OAuth
+1. User visits the platform
-2. Searches for "ศาลพระพรหม เอราวัณ" or filters by Bangkok province
+2. Browses all shrines or filters by province/category
-3. Views dedicated shrine page with:
+3. Views shrine details including:
+   - Name and description
    - Location on Google Maps
-   - Historical background
+   - Historical background and cultural significance
-   - Step-by-step wish-making instructions
-   - Photos and media
-   - Recent public wishes from other users
-4. Clicks "Make a Wish" button
-5. Writes their wish with optional category (love, career, wealth, health)
+   - Category (love, career, wealth, health, spiritual)
-6. Chooses visibility: **Public** (shared with community) or **Private** (personal)
-7. Submits and tracks wish in "My Spiritual Journey"
+4. Can get directions via Google Maps integration

 ### Use Case 2: Discover Nearby Shrines 📍